 - 5-Gallon Bucket

 - Large Plastic Popsicle Sleeves

 *Mini desktop fans with plastic blades are a bit strong.
 Fans with metal blades push air the fastest.

-After that, insert your foam bucket liner and center it inside your 5 gallon bucket.
-With your off hand, stabilize the inside of the bucket by pressing down in the center.
+After that, insert your foam bucket liner and centre it inside your 5-gallon bucket.
+With your off hand, stabilize the inside of the bucket by pressing down in the centre.
 Then, stick your hole saw through the hole you just drilled and drill another hole through your foam bucket liner.

 Lastly, insert your PVC pipe into the holes you just drilled.
-It should be air tight and you may need to rotate your pipe back and forth to get it in.
+It should be airtight and you may need to rotate your pipe back and forth to get it in.
 Don’t put it in too deep though.
-You want the PVC pipe to be flush with the inside of your foam bucket liner, otherwise you will create an air flow problem.
+If you want the PVC pipe to be flush with the inside of your foam bucket liner, otherwise you will create an airflow problem.